 - To bake them in the oven: Stir all ingredients together in a medium mixing bowl.
-Preheat the oven to 400°F. Spread the fries out in a single layer on a dark baking tray that was lined with parchment paper.
+Preheat the oven to 400°F (200°C).
+Spread the fries out in a single layer on a dark baking tray that was lined with parchment paper.
 Bake for 40-50 minutes in the top third of the oven.
 Flip them halfway through baking time.

 - To cook them in the air fryer: Soak the cut potatoes for 20-30 minutes in cool water and pat dry (this helps them to crisp up better).
 Stir all garlic-dill fries ingredients together in a medium mixing bowl.
 Spread the fries out in a single layer on your oil-misted air fryer rack(s).
-Bake for 25 minutes at 390°F, flipping the fries and switching the position of the trays in the fryer halfway through cooking time.
+Bake for 25 minutes at 390°F (199°C). flipping the fries and switching the position of the trays in the fryer halfway through cooking time.
 You may need to air fry them in two batches.

 To make the calamari:

 - Mix the buttermilk, spelt flour, and Old Bay together to form a batter.
-Add the drained and thawed calamari rings to the bowl and stir well to coat.
+Add the thawed and drained calamari rings to the bowl and stir well to coat.

-- Mist your air fryer racks with oil and put them on top of paper towels to catch drips.
+- Mist your air fryer racks with oil and put them on top of waxed paper or paper towels to catch drips.
 Spread the calamari mixture in a single layer on the racks.
 The mixture is liquidy at this point (and not distinct calamari pieces).